ahsanMah/categorical-dsm/README.md

-# categorical-dsm
+# Denoising Score Matching for Categorical Data

-Denoising Score Matching for Categorical Data
+This is the official repo for the work [Anomaly Detection via Gumbel Noise Score Matching](https://www.frontiersin.org/articles/10.3389/frai.2024.1441205).
+If you use this repository for research purposes, please cite our work using the citation at the end of this document.

 ## Training on a new dataset